lipeng-chen/lipeng-chen.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a tenure-track associate professor in the [School of Artificial Intelligence (SAI)](https://soai.sjtu.edu.cn/), Shanghai Jiao Tong University (SJTU).
 Prior to this, I was a senior research scientist at the [Tencent Robotics X](https://roboticsx.tencent.com/#/), and a research associate advised by [Michael Mistry](https://homepages.inf.ed.ac.uk/mmistry/index.html) at the [Edinburgh Centre for Robotics](https://www.edinburgh-robotics.org/), University of Edinburgh.
-Before that, I received my PhD degree from the Robotic Manipulation Lab, University of Leeds, advised by Prof. [Mehmet Dogar](https://eps.leeds.ac.uk/computing/staff/743/professor-mehmet-dogar) and Prof. [Anthony Cohn](https://eps.leeds.ac.uk/computing/staff/76/professor-anthony-tony-g-cohn-freng-flsw-ceng-citp).
+I received my PhD degree from the Robotic Manipulation Lab, University of Leeds, advised by Prof. [Mehmet Dogar](https://eps.leeds.ac.uk/computing/staff/743/professor-mehmet-dogar) and Prof. [Anthony Cohn](https://eps.leeds.ac.uk/computing/staff/76/professor-anthony-tony-g-cohn-freng-flsw-ceng-citp).

 My research focuses on the principles governing dexterous movement and control in robots and humans, particularly in continuous interactions​​.
 This encompasses ​​key topics including​ multi-modal perception, high-dimensional motion planning, stochastic optimal control, dynamics model learning, and their applications in​​ robotic grasping, dexterous manipulation, multi-contact legged locomotion, and compliant human-robot collaboration.